 Somehow, I, the book-fixated, became hooked on decorating shows when we first got a cable service that carried Home and Garden Television.
 (My first reaction to HGTV: "Who wants to watch that stuff?"
 Ah, but I changed, at least somewhat—I still refer to most of their outdoor shows as "that gardening crap.")
 It may be that when I saw some of the series, I realized there was more to decorating a house than my mother's philosophy of "paint everything beige, so any accessories you buy match."

-And now here I am, over ten years later, with a "country" style spare bedroom and a garden-theme master bathroom that was definitely inspired by Matt Fox and Shari Hiller...
+And now here I am, over ten years later, with a "country style" spare bedroom and a garden-theme master bathroom [this was at the old house] that was definitely inspired by Matt Fox and Shari Hiller...
+(Now I have a country-inspired dining room and a fall-inspired everything else.)

 Here's a bunch of the favorites (plus also rans, short takes, and some unfavorable comments about a couple more).